In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Additional Datasets: IHDP and ACIC2016

 For completeness, we repeat the experiments conducted in \citet{curth2021really} who highlighted some problems with the use of the ACIC2016 and IHDP datasets in the current CATE estimation literature, in particular the lack of regard for the underlying structural characteristics of these datasets (the setting of experimental knobs they are `biased' towards).
 With this in mind, we repeat the same experiments from the main text using the setups discussed in \citet{curth2021really}; for details refer to their paper.

-In particular, note that the original IHDP dataset as constructed by \citet{hill2011bayesian} has a very complex treatment effect function, likely advantaging indirect learners. \cite{curth2021really} construct a modified version where the POs remain complex but the treatment effect is simply linear, now possibly advantaging direct learners.
+In particular, note that the original IHDP dataset as constructed by \citet{hill2011bayesian} has a very complex treatment effect function, likely advantaging indirect learners. \citet{curth2021really} construct a modified version where the POs remain complex but the treatment effect is simply linear, now possibly advantaging direct learners.
 Additionally, \citet{curth2021really} study 3 (numbers 2, 26 and 7) of the 77 settings of the ACIC2016 competition \cite{dorie2019automated}: these differ only in the `CATE complexity', where setting 2 has no heterogeneity, 26 has some and 7 is very heterogeneous -- setting similar expectations for relative performance.
 The IHDP dataset is very small already, with a total size of $747$ so we retain the original train test split and split the training data $2/3$ to $1/3$ for training and validation, as before.
 The ACIC2016 dataset use the same underlying covariates as our simulations, thus we consider the same three sample size settings.
-Finally, note that \citet{curth2021really} observed very high variance in absolute RMSE across settings even when using the same estimation strategy for both datasets.
+Finally, note that \citet{curth2021really} observed very high variance in absolute RMSE across settings even when using the same estimation strategy.
 To stabilize results we therefore report relative RMSE ($RMSE(method)/RMSE(baseline)$) where the baseline for all selection criteria remains factual selection, and the baseline for learners on IHDP is T-LR and T-GB on ACIC2016 (the respective best performing T-learners).

 \paragraph{Comparing underlying learner performance.} We report relative performance of the underlying learners in Table \ref{tab:mod}.
 We observe that the relative performance of underlying learners is as expected on both datasets and mimics what was shown in \citet{curth2021really}: direct learners have an advantage on the DGPs with simpler CATE, while T-learners have an advantage on the settings with complex CATE.
+We also observe that the R-GB learner generally performs worse than in the main text even at low CATE complexity, which may be due to the imbalance in treatment group sizes in all datasets.